ZandisiweN/ZandisiweN/README.md

 - 👋 Hi, I’m @ZandisiweN
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning Tailwind CSS and storybook
 - 💞️ I’m looking to collaborate on bulding websites,and CSS framework,reusable storybook components
 - 📫 You can reach me on ndhlovuzandisiwe@gmail.com